(work in progress, your contribution is highly appreciated)

 Open-source Lab – a gallery and associated sub-pages are an extension of the book the Open Source Lab, which is about how to make scientific equipment following open source principles.

-MyOpenLab (German site with online translate option) is a free platform for “Intelligent" blocks (components, also called elements) that can be interlinked.
+MyOpenLab (Spanish) is a free platform for “Intelligent" blocks (components, also called elements) that can be interlinked.
 With the help of flow chart blocks, it is possible in MyOpenLab to "program" visually and you do not necessarily have to be a programmer.

 Open Science Framework – Labs and teams across the globe use the Open Science Framework to open their projects up to the scientific community.